 “Works with other attorneys in a more collaborative way to reduce costs and complete the process smoothly” – Rebel R.

-This reflects our resolution-first approach, where we coordinate with opposing counsel to keep matters efficient and protect the co-parenting relationship.
+This reflects our resolution-first approach, where we coordinate with opposing counsel to keep matters efficient, to be good stewards of our client’s money, and to shorten the time to resolution.

 “Creative, innovative solutions, all parties emerged victorious” – Amy B.

-This shows our commitment to crafting thoughtful solutions for complex situations rather than forcing a one-size-fits-all outcome.
+This shows our commitment to crafting thoughtful solutions for each family’s complex situations rather than forcing a one-size-fits-all outcome.

 “We are beyond grateful for the outcome in the case and highly recommend this firm” – Justin Y.

-This reflects the confidence clients feel when sophisticated financial and family matters are handled with genuine skill.
+This reflects the confidence clients feel when sophisticated financial and family matters are handled with strategy and genuine skill.

 Local Resources for McKinney Families